Test ID: CINP Cortisol, Serum, LC-MS/MS, Serum

 Interpretation

-In primary adrenal insufficiency, adrenocorticotropic hormone (ACTH) levels are increased and cortisol levels are decreased; in secondary adrenal insufficiency both ACTH and cortisol levels are decreased.
+In primary adrenal insufficiency, adrenocorticotropic hormone (ACTH) levels are increased, and cortisol levels are decreased; in secondary adrenal insufficiency both ACTH and cortisol levels are decreased.

 When symptoms of glucocorticoid deficiency are present and the 8 a.m. plasma cortisol value is <10 mcg/dL (or the 24-hour urinary free cortisol value is <50 mcg/24 hours), further studies are needed to establish the diagnosis.
 The 3 most frequently used tests are the ACTH (cosyntropin) stimulation test, the metyrapone test, and insulin-induced hypoglycemia test.
-First, the basal plasma ACTH concentration should be measured and the short cosyntropin stimulation test performed.
+First, the basal plasma ACTH concentration should be measured, and the short cosyntropin stimulation test performed.

 Cushing syndrome is characterized by increased serum cortisol levels.
 However, the 24-hour urinary free cortisol excretion is the preferred screening test for Cushing syndrome, specifically CORTU / Cortisol, Free, 24 Hour, Urine that utilizes liquid chromatography-tandem mass spectrometry.
 A normal result makes the diagnosis unlikely.